 2017 was probably my most intense year of travel ever: it started in Laos and Cambodia, and was followed by visits to Detroit and Texas, Portugal, Romania, Hong Kong, the Philippines, China, Florida, and Vietnam.
 Whew.
 Here’s an entry on a year of irreconcilable impressions.

-During our two-day Mekong slow boat cruise from Thailand to Laos, I found myself hypnotized by the waveless muddy waters and mountain jungles, and discovered that a slow boat rocks you to sleep just as good as any hammock.
+During our two-day Mekong slow boat cruise from Thailand to Laos, I found myself hypnotized by waveless muddy waters and mountain jungles, and discovered that a slow boat rocks you to sleep like a hammock.
 Here’s an entry on a journey into the green heart of Laos.

-Getting to Laos is half the fun.
+Traveling to Laos is half the fun.
 The southeast Asian country was virtually closed off to tourism until the late 90s, and is just opening to the world.
-To cross into Laos, we traveled from Thailand by plane, bus, taxi, foot, and finally, a 2-day slow boat cruise on the Mekong to Luang Prabang, Laos.
-The border crossing at Huay Xai, Laos was the most laid back I’ve ever been to – read on to hear why!
+What I had read about Laos said that things there move at a different pace: everything slows waaay down.
+So, we would too.
+We traveled to Laos from Thailand by plane, bus, taxi, foot, and finally, a 2-day slow boat cruise on the Mekong River to reach Luang Prabang, Laos.

-An art deco bookstore with a the most beautiful gilded staircase.
+An art deco bookstore with the most beautiful gilded staircase.
 A castle more colorful and crazy than Neuschwanstein.
 Rocky coasts and white beach sands and surf.
 Port wine.
-Prawns bigger than your hand and grilled suckling pig.
+Grilled suckling pig and prawns bigger than your hand.
 Colorful tiled homes.
 The most elegant capital city in Europe.
 An 18th century Baroque library.
 Lighthouses at the ends of the Earth.
-Portugal is full of beautiful surprises, and for these, and so many other reasons, it’s become one of my favorite all-around destinations.
+Portugal is full of beautiful surprises.
+Here’s a list of the best things to do in Portugal.